Dorsal column–medial lemniscus pathway: Function

 Discriminative sensation is well developed in the fingers of humans and allows the detection of fine textures.
-It also allows for the ability known as stereognosis, to determine what an unknown object is, using the hands without visual or audio input.
-This fine sensation is detected by mechanoreceptors called tactile corpuscles that lie in the dermis of the skin close to the epidermis.
+It also allows for the ability known as haptic perception (stereognosis), to determine what an unknown object is, using the hands without visual or audio input.
+Fine touch is detected by cutaneous receptors called tactile corpuscles that lie in the dermis of the skin close to the epidermis.
 When these structures are stimulated by slight pressure, an action potential is started.
-Alternatively, proprioceptive muscle spindles and other skin surface touch receptors such as Merkel cells, bulbous corpuscles, lamellar corpuscles, and hair follicle receptors (peritrichial endings) may involve the first neuron in this pathway.
+Alternatively, proprioceptive muscle spindles and other skin surface touch mechanoreceptors such as Merkel cells, bulbous corpuscles, lamellar corpuscles, and hair follicle receptors (peritrichial endings) may involve the first neuron in this pathway.

 The sensory neurons in this pathway are pseudounipolar, meaning that they have a single process emanating from the cell body with two distinct branches: one peripheral branch that functions somewhat like a dendrite of a typical neuron by receiving input (although it should not be confused with a true dendrite), and one central branch that functions like a typical axon by carrying information to other neurons (again, both branches are actually part of one axon).